About Us » History of Wailuku Elementary School

 A 1903 government report;

-September of 1904 marked the beginning of first classes in the new building.
-A year later, on November 5, 1905 students planted royal palms as an Arbor Day project.
+September of 1904 marked the beginning of the first classes in the new building.
+A year later, on November 5, 1905, students planted royal palms as an Arbor Day project.
 The trees lined the semi-circular driveway and a flower garden blossomed from the trees down to the avenue.
 As a community service, prisoners leveled the cow pastures behind the schools and planted grass for the playground.
 The school library, with pictures of the masters hung on the wall and its 600 volumes of books, was considered the best in the territory.
 PTA meetings were held as early as 1924.
 The first school newspaper, The Royal Palms, was first published in 1930.
-And in 1921, Lunches were only 2 1/2 cents.
+In 1921, lunches were only 2 1/2 cents.

-Then in 1939, Baldwin high School was built.
-Wailuku junior High also became known as Iao School with grades 6-8.
-And the original Wailuku Public school was renamed Wailuku Elementary School.
+Then, in 1939, Baldwin High School was built.
+Wailuku Junior High also became known as Iʻao School with grades 6-8.
+The original Wailuku Public School was renamed Wailuku Elementary School.
 World War II was a major disruption and classes were relocated to church and community buildings.
 The U.S. Army moved into the school using it as headquarters and barracks.